mariotlemes/non3GPP-WiFi/README.md

     <img src="figs/ping-test-ue-upf.png"/>
 </p>

-You can observe the icmp packet at all interfaces between UE and UPF.
-We provided the [pcap files](https://github.com/mariotlemes/non-3GPP-WiFi/blob/master/captures/ping-test-ue-upf.zip) for in-depth analysis.
+You can observe the ICMP packets at all interfaces between UE and UPF.
+We provided the [pcapng files](https://github.com/mariotlemes/non-3GPP-WiFi/blob/master/captures/ping-test-ue-upf.zip) for in-depth analysis.

 #### 3.2) Traceroute analysis